Is it legal to break a hot car window to rescue a pet in California?

 The San Diego Humane Society, a nonprofit animal welfare organization, says last year its law enforcement responded to 570 calls about animals in vehicles.
 As of the beginning of July, that number was 295 calls.

-While it is not illegal to leave an animal alone in a vehicle, if it is subjected to conditions that put its health or well-being in danger, it becomes a violation of Penal Code 597.7, SDHS Humane Law Enforcement Captain Danee Cook told FOX5SanDiego.com in an email.
+While it is not illegal to leave an animal alone in a vehicle, if it is subjected to conditions that put its health or well-being in danger, it becomes a violation of Penal Code 597.7, SDHS Humane Law Enforcement Captain Danee Cook said.
 Examples of such conditions include extreme temperatures, such as if a vehicle is parked in direct sunlight; no cross ventilation, such as if no windows are left open or cracked; and if no water is left out.

 So, if you come across a pet inside a vehicle that appears to be in danger, is it legal to break a window to rescue the animal?
 According to California Assembly Bill 797, also known as the Right to Rescue Act, a person is allowed to break into a vehicle to rescue an animal if certain conditions are met and the person does all of the following: